 If you are aware of the existence and location of assets that are the proceeds of criminal conduct being prosecuted by the New York County District Attorney’s Office, please call the District Attorney’s Office at 212-335-9000 and request to speak to someone in the Asset Forfeiture Unit.

-The mission of the Money Laundering and Tax Crimes Unit is to investigate and prosecute those who cheat and steal to avoid their tax obligations to the City and State of New York and those who engage in unlawful financial transactions to cleanse the proceeds of crimes.
+The mission of the Tax Crimes Unit is to investigate and prosecute those who cheat and steal to avoid their tax obligations to the City and State of New York and those who engage in unlawful financial transactions to cleanse the proceeds of crimes.
 Its investigative techniques are among the most sophisticated, involving cutting-edge law enforcement techniques and the extensive use of computerized information.
 The Assistant District Attorneys responsible for these cases are teamed with accomplished forensic accountants, investigators and anti-money laundering experts, and they often partner with law enforcement from many federal, state and local governmental agencies.
 The Unit regularly recovers tens of millions of dollars each year for the City and State.